firebolt-db/firebolt-python-sdk/docsrc/Managing_resources.rst

 Getting engine status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the Python `devtools <https://pypi.org/project/devtools/>`_ module to get metadata on an ``engine`` object.
+Use the Python `devtools <https://pypi.org/project/devtools/>`_ module to format metadata from an ``engine`` object.
 This is a helpful command to run after an engine operation to check if its execution was successful.

 ::